Corollarium/Formularium/README.md

 [![Total Downloads](https://img.shields.io/packagist/dt/corollarium/formularium.svg?style=flat-square)](https://packagist.org/packages/corollarium/formularium)
 [![License](https://img.shields.io/packagist/l/corollarium/formularium.svg?style=flat-square)](https://packagist.org/packages/corollarium/formularium)

-This is a general form generator and validator for PHP.
-It hosts a number of generators for different CSS and JS frameworks, as well as validators for backend and frontend.
-The main feature is that it provides high level data types, allowing you to specify exactly what you expect of each field in a unified way for datatype creation, validation and form generation.
+This is a general HTML form/element generator and validator for PHP.
+It hosts a number of generators for different CSS and JS frameworks, as well as validators for backend and frontend, abstracting code.

+Formularium provides high level data types, allowing you to specify exactly what you expect of each field in a unified way for datatype creation, validation and form generation.
 Your fields **are not strings**, stop treating them as such.

-Same code generating frontends in Bootstrap, Bulma, Materialize and Buefy.
+Examples of the same PHP code generating frontends in Bootstrap, Bulma, Materialize and Buefy.
 Click on the images to see a live HTML.

 <a href="https://corollarium.github.io/Formularium/kitchensink/HTMLBootstrapQuill.html"><img src="https://corollarium.github.io/Formularium/shots/HTMLBootstrapQuill.png" width="400" height="616"></a>
 <a href="https://corollarium.github.io/Formularium/kitchensink/HTMLBulmaQuill.html"><img src="https://corollarium.github.io/Formularium/shots/HTMLBulmaQuill.png" width="400" height="616"></a>